 Jessica Davidson Miller has broad experience in the defense of purported class actions and other complex civil litigation with a focus on product liability matters and multidistrict litigation proceedings.
-She has been responsible for case coordination, strategy, and law and motions in numerous federal and state court coordinated proceedings involving pharmaceutical products, medical devices and industrial products.
-Ms. Miller also has been involved in several major federal legislative efforts and has written extensively on class action and tort reform issues.
-She speaks frequently at seminars and symposia on litigation-related issues, including numerous appearances before industry groups, defense counsel and tort reform organizations, judicial conferences and other legal education forums.
+Ms. Miller has been responsible for case coordination, strategy, and law and motions in numerous federal and state court coordinated proceedings involving pharmaceutical products, medical devices and industrial products.
+Ms. Miller also has extensive appellate experience before state and federal courts of appeals and frequently advises clients on appellate strategy.
+In addition, she has been involved in several major federal legislative efforts and has written extensively on class action and tort reform issues.
+Ms. Miller speaks frequently at seminars and symposia on litigation-related issues, including numerous appearances before industry groups, defense counsel and tort reform organizations, judicial conferences and other legal education forums.

 Ms. Miller repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business.
 She also was named a “BTI Client Service All-Star 2012” by The BTI Consulting Group.
 In 2013, Law360 selected Ms. Miller as a member of its Product Liability Editorial Board.